Generally, California residence is established by one of the following:

 - Foreign persons holding visas which preclude them from establishing residency in California may be restricted in their enrollment at Golden West College and will have to pay nonresident tuition capital outlay fees.

 - AB 540 Exemption Eligibility Requirements Senate Bill 68 established a complex set of criteria for determining eligibility for the AB 540 exemption.
 Under Senate Bill 68, a student is exempt from paying nonresident tuition at the California Community Colleges if the student meets all of the following four requirements, as applicable:

 - Attendance at California schools.
 This requirement may be met in either of the following two ways:

 - Total attendance (or attainment of credits earned) in California equivalent to three or more years of full-time attendance at California high schools, California high schools established by the State Board of Education, California adult schools (established by a county office of education, a unified school district or high school district, or the Department of Corrections and Rehabilitation), campuses of the California Community Colleges, or a combination of these; or

 - Three or more years of full-time California high school coursework, and a total of three or more years of attendance in California elementary schools, California secondary schools, or a combination of California elementary and secondary schools (Ed.
 Code, § 68130.5, subd. (a)(1).)
 Full-time attendance at a California community college means either 12 units of credit per semester (or quarter equivalent per year) or a minimum of 420 class hours per year (or semester or quarter equivalent per year) in non-credit courses authorized by Education Code section 84757.
-There is no cap on the number of years of attendance in credit courses at a California community college counted towards this requirement shall not exceed a total of two years of full-time attendance.
+There is no cap on the number of years of attendance in credit courses at a California Community College counted towards the attendance requirements.
 (Ed.
 Code, § 68130.5, subds. (a)(1) (C)(i), (a)(1)(C)(ii).)
 Full-time attendance at a California adult school means a minimum of 420 class hours of attendance for each school year in classes or courses authorized by Education Code section 41976, or Penal Codes sections 2053 or 2054.2.
 (Ed.
 Code, §68130.5, subd. (a)(1)(C)(i).)